 One of the best ways to ensure consistent financial responsibility is to create a functional budget and stick to it.
 While doing this used to be a pen-and-paper exercise, modern software and apps now make this a lot easier.

-Consider using services like Mint or Personal Capital to help manage your spending.
+Consider using services like Mint or Empower to help manage your spending.
 These apps will even sync with your bank accounts and credit cards to help you keep track of the money coming in and going out, ensuring you stick to your budget.

 Whether you’re using a pen and paper or a piece of software, it’s important that your budget be realistic.
 There are a few components to making sure this happens: